-6. Regulations governing approval of NUI research degrees in the recognised colleges
+6. Regulations governing approval of NUI research degrees in the Recognised Colleges

-- 6.1 Institutions that are linked providers of NUI proposing to offer academic research programmes and training will be required to submit their regulations and procedures governing research degrees for academic review and approval by Senate. - 6.2 A recognised college will be required to update its QA policy and procedures to incorporate the QA of its research degree provision in circumstances where it has not previously offered research degree programmes.
-Updated QA procedures in linked providers will be subject to approval by Senate. - 6.3 NUI's regulations and procedures governing the approval of taught programmes will broadly apply to programmes leading to research degrees.
-Adapting these accordingly, NUI will seek to ensure that: - i. effective methods to support both the research activities and the students enrolled in research degree programmes are established and maintained, to ensure the standards and quality of the research in the recognised colleges satisfy national and international standards and requirements and are consistent with comparable programmes offered in the NUI constituent universities.
+- 6.1 Recognised Colleges that propose to offer research academic programmes and training will be required to submit their regulations and procedures governing research degrees for academic review and approval by Senate. - 6.2 A Recognised College will be required to update its quality assurance policy and procedures to incorporate the quality assurance of its research degree provision in circumstances where it has not previously offered research degree programmes.
+Updated QA procedures will be subject to approval by Senate. - 6.3 NUI's regulations and procedures governing the approval of taught programmes will broadly apply to programmes leading to research degrees.6 Adapting these accordingly, NUI will seek to ensure that: - a) effective methods to support both the research activities and the students enrolled in research degree programmes are established and maintained, to ensure the standards and quality of the research in the Recognised Colleges satisfy national and international standards and requirements7 and are consistent with comparable programmes offered in the NUI constituent universities. - b) the marks and standards governing research degree programmes are robust and consistent with those in the NUI constituent universities and benchmarked appropriately to the NFQ. - all programmes leading to research degrees in the Recognised Colleges are subject to appropriate external and independent academic review. - proposals for the introduction of new research degrees are supported with a range of documentation to be submitted to the Registrar before a recommendation for approval is made to NUI Senate.